Skip to content

 OkHttpClient client = builder.build();

-The SDK automatically adapts to this issue in non-manual settings.
+The SDK automatically adapts to this issue in non-manual setup scenarios.

 Error Data Loss Crash Type Data

-• Confirm if other third-party SDKs with Crash capture functionality are used simultaneously.
-If so, the SDK initialization method needs to be placed after other SDKs.
+• Confirm if other third-party SDKs with Crash capture functionality are being used simultaneously.
+If yes, the SDK initialization method needs to be placed after other SDKs.

 User Data Fields

 • Confirm that the user data binding method is called correctly.
-In debug mode, you can track this issue through logs.
+In debug mode, you can track this issue via logs.

 [FT-SDK]FTRUMConfigManager com.demo D bindUserData xxxx